 This hairstyle presents a look that is a mixture of modern layering and retro 70s shag haircut.
 The hair is parted in the middle and the bangs also part in the middle, creating a look of curtain bangs.

 The hair to the sides is layered.
-The shortest layers start somewhere in the height of the cheeks.
+The shortest layers start halfway down the head somewhere at the height of the cheeks.
 The longest parts reach the holders.
-The sends are sharp and the entire hair is straight.
+The ends are curled outward while the entire hair is straight.

 16. Layered Long Shag Haircut